rebelsky/sams-assorted-musings-reflections/happy-together-2022-08-26.md

 not-Vogues had great harmonies; I really love "Five O'Clock World" and their version of "You're The One".
 Most of the performers were either having fun on stage or were good at faking it [5].
-I was particularly fond of the Cowsill's performance.
+I was particularly fond of the Cowsills' performance.
 The audience clearly loved the show.
 I would have preferred a bit more up-tempo music (e.g., if we'd had Mark Lindsey from Paul Revere and the Raiders, as originally scheduled, or perhaps even Chuck Negron of Three Dog